 SIXTH FORM PROSPECTUS ENJOY & ACHIEVE WELCOME TO CHIPPING NORTON SCHOOL SIXTH FORM The Sixth Form motto of 'Enjoy and Achieve' underpins the core aim of post-16 study at Chipping Norton School.
 We provide a wide range of challenging and exciting courses; our students achieve the highest possible standards and go on to the universities, colleges or employers of their choice.
 High expectations encourage independent learning, self-discipline, willingness to take responsibility and commitment to giving something back to our community.
 The learning is lively, enjoyable and rewarding for those recognising the value of hard work and determination.
 Sixth Form students are fully involved in a wealth of activities in school, including leading sports, debating, playing in a team, mentoring younger students, and supporting Science or Performing Arts events.
 A significant proportion of our sixth formers participate in the Duke of Edinburgh Award Scheme and act as sports, languages, science and arts leaders for our partnership primary schools.
 All students are encouraged to develop leadership skills, supported by a team of senior students who regularly meet with the Head of Sixth Form.
 Our exceptionally strong results in the Sixth Form make us one of the top performing schools in Oxfordshire.
-The Sixth Form is growing and is housed in modern, purpose built facilities.
+The Sixth Form facilities will be moving to a newly refurbished centre in January 2020 to accommodate the growing numbers in our sixth form.
+It will include; a sixth form library, multiple learning spaces, kitchen, garden area, and a dual use common room that will provide a comfortable space for students to both study and relax.
+While sixth form students are an integral part of the school community, the sixth form centre is for the exclusive use of the senior students of the school.
 We offer 26 subjects, including the vocational courses that are in partnership with Abingdon & Witney College.
 Lisa De Bruyn, Head of Sixth Form Clare Davison, Sixth Form Pastoral Support